ptr1337/arm-img-builder/README.md

 ```sh
 The main purpose of the Makefile is to remove the need for manual setup
 ```

-The initial docker installation and setup still applies so I suggest you read the [README](https://github.com/ptTrR/arm-image-builder-docker/blob/main/README.md) before trying to use this.

 ### External
 ```sh
 If compiling native or lacking internal space, I suggest setting up an